 Tag me on Instagram and please leave a comment and rating below.

 NEVER MISS A RECIPE: Join our Sunday morning NEWSLETTER!

 Succulent Cauliflower Burger (saucy + spicy)

 Rate this recipe!

-- 1 cauliflower, cut into cutlets
+- 1 whole cauliflower, cut into clusters

 Spicy Cauliflower Batter